 Columcille has been partially reopen since June 2020.
-The number of service users coming in is much reduced relative to pre-March 2020 but different activities are being offered to smaller groups in a socially distanced manner, taking recommended precautions to stay “Covid safe”.
+The number of service users is almost back to pre-March 2020 and activities continue to be offered

 Our office is manned as usual and any queries will be dealt with as soon as possible.